“To strive, to seek, to find, and not to yield.”

 The crampons are stamped Attenhofer, Zurich.
-Attenhofer was one of dozens of such winter sports and mountaineer gear suppliers operating in Switzerland in the early 20th century.
+Attenhofer was one of dozens of such winter sports and mountaineering gear suppliers operating in Switzerland in the early 20th century.
 Adolf Attenhofer was a skiing champion, who became a ski and skiing equipment maker and developer from the 1920s to the 1950s.

-These Attenhofer crampons were likely something that Ellsworth put on unthinkingly every day, and yet they were also vital to the success of his mission.
+These Attenhofer crampons were likely something that Ellsworth put on unthinkingly when needed, and yet they were also vital to the success of his mission.
 The tools and equipment at an explorer’s disposal shape what sort of information they can gather, what places they can access, and how they can transport their findings.
 More than mere memorabilia from the expedition, these crampons enabled some of the knowledge that Ellsworth was able to produce during his encounters in the Antarctic.

-Written by Daniel Pfeiffer with assistance from AMNH staff
+Written by Daniel Pfeiffer and Joel Sweimler

 Explore.
 Instigate.
 Build new knowledge.